LouisTan/security_hacks/content/post/hello.md

 4. Include some pages and post an article

-	- Add pages pages: `hugo new about.md && hugo new archive.md && hugo new contact.md`
+	- Add pages pages `hugo new about.md && hugo new archive.md && hugo new contact.md`
 	- Add you first blog post `hugo new post/hello.md`.
 Use [Markdown](https://markdown-it.github.io/) instead of HTML.
 </br>

 ### Deploy you blog on a live server

 1. Deploy locally
-	- If you used the tarball or apt-get: `hugo server -D`
+	- If you used the tarball or apt-get `hugo server -D`
-	- If you used snap: `snap run hugo server -D`
+	- If you used snap `snap run hugo server -D`
 	- Your site should be available locally on *localhost:1313*

 2. Deploy on Heroku